Mobile System Design

 When doing this remotely, it's likely you'll use a browser-based editor, such as CodeSignal or HackerRank.

-In person you will likely use your own laptop, a company's laptop, or a company's whiteboard.
+In person, you will likely use your own laptop, a company's laptop, or a company's whiteboard.

 How to come up with a design

-You will draw either diagrams, or write (pseudo)code to show which components you need to make a full system to solve the requirements.
+You will either draw diagrams or write pseudocode to show which components you need to make a full system to solve the requirements.

 Usually you'll use a combination of text, code, and diagrams to explain your thought process.